khaledkah/MoreRed/README.md

 ```

 #### MoreRed-AS/ITP:
-Both variants, `MoreRed-AS` and `MoreRed-ITP`, require a separately trained time predictor and a noise predictor.
+Both variants, `MoreRed-AS` and `MoreRed-ITP`, require separately trained time and noise predictors.
 The noise predictor here is also the usual DDPM model and can be trained using:
 ```
 mrdtrain experiment=vp_gauss_ddpm
 ```
-The time predictor can be trainined by running:
+The time predictor can be trained by running:
 ```
 mrdtrain experiment=vp_gauss_time_predictor
 ```